avirakesh/rpi-retro-display/README.md

                                       // This interval is not very precise, so err on the side of
                                       // more frequent rendering.
 The display will only update as
                                       // needed.
-            "start_time": "15:00" // time of day at which the applet should be enabled
+            "start_time": "15:00", // time of day at which the applet should be enabled
                                    // two applets should not start at the same time
-                                  // should be a valid 24 hour time },
+                                   // should be a valid 24 hour time "brightness": 0.25 // Float.
+Optional.
+Default = 1.
+Brightness of the display.
+                               // Applies a multiplier to the output of pixlet binary.
+                               // Value ideally between 0 and 1, both inclusive, but you do you!

+        },
         {
             ...